 If I’m making drop style cookies, I always use a cookie scoop, also called a disher, to portion my cookies.
-Then, I gently flatten them into hockey puck shape with the bottom of a glass dipped in sugar.
-(Prevent breaking your scoop by letting the dough come to near room temperature before trying to scoop, scoops are not made to endure cold cookie dough.)
+Then, I gently flatten them into a hockey puck shape with the bottom of a glass dipped in sugar.
+(Prevent breaking your scoop by letting the dough come to near room temperature before trying to scoop.
+Scoops are not made to endure cold cookie dough.)

 When I’m making roll-out cookies, I make use of a guided rolling pin to so they are all 1/4″ thick.

-Overbaking a cookie can make even the best cookie recipe seem like a flop.
-Bake them until they are just starting to brown and don’t look wet in the center.
+Over baking a cookie can make even the best cookie recipe seem like a flop.
+Bake them until they are just browning and don’t look wet in the center.
 The cookies will continue to cook a little when they come out of the oven.

 All ovens aren’t the same.
 If your recipe said 350 for 10 minutes, but your cookies are still not done, try 2 more minutes.
 If they are getting over brown and it’s only been 8 minutes, take them out early.